Radia731/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly)

-TinyApp is a simple URL shortening web application that allows users to shorten long URLs into short, manageable links.
+inyApp is a full stack web application built  that allows users to shorten long URLs into short, manageable links.
 This repository contains the server-side code for TinyApp.

 ## Dependencies